MsdCodes/MultiVendor-Ecommerce/README.md

 # MultiVendor-Ecommerce
 The Multi-Vendor Ecommerce site is an online shopping.
+This Project is created for College last year.